Swine Flu: Causes, Symptoms, Diagnosis, Treatments, Home Remedies, and Prevention

 Zanamivir may be prescribed in case oseltamivir is not available.
 This recommendation applies to all patient groups, including pregnant women and infants.
 The patient should receive treatment as soon as possible after the onset of the symptoms.
 There is not advisable to wait for results of lab tests.
 Initiation of antiviral agents within 48 hours of the onset of symptoms is imperative for effective treatment.
 The usual duration of treatment is 5 days.

-Garlic decreases the growth of virus in the body.
-It is the best preventive medicine for swine flu.
-Colloidal silver kills swine flu virus.
 Put one teaspoon bayberry bark, one teaspoon grated ginger root, half teaspoon cayenne powder in one cup of boiling water.
 Let it be for around 20 minutes.
 This tea is an excellent remedy for swine flu symptoms.

 Bryonia is effective against cough, chest pain and throat pain.
 Mixture of two tablespoons of vinegar, one tablespoon of honey and one cup of warm water provides relief from many swine flu symptoms.